 401k fee analyzer: The Personal Capital 401k fee analyzer offers a peak behind the scenes of your 401k plan to reveal how much you’re paying in fees and whether you can save by choosing different investments within your plan.

 Net worth dashboard with Zillow integration: What good is a financial app if it doesn’t provide a clear summary of your financial position?
 The Personal Capital net worth report puts your balances, cash flow, and investment holdings in one place.
-It also integrates with the real estate Zillow to provide daily updates on your property values.
+It also integrates with the real estate website Zillow to provide daily updates on your property values.

 My experience using Personal Capital